 2. Beef up your email marketing

-It will help you keep customers engaged without depending on an algorithm.
-With email marketing or loyalty software, you can send segmented campaigns based on your customers’ past purchases and current behaviors, like abandoned carts or views of a specific product page.
+Here’s another one of our favorite retail marketing tips: use email marketing or loyalty software to send segmented campaigns based on your customers’ past purchases and current behaviors, such as abandoned carts or views of a specific product page.
+This form of targeted marketing is really powerful, and a great way to remind customers that you’re around.

 Segment your non-customers

 The best way to use email marketing for getting new customers is to segment your subscribers who haven’t purchased yet into their own list.
-(For even more effective and personalized emails, you should further segment this list by other relevant pieces of information.
+(For even more effective and personalized emails, you should further segment this list by other relevant pieces of information.)

 You can then send people who haven’t purchased yet targeted campaigns with first-time buy offers or giveaways.